 read more

 At some point in your athletic career, you are going to find yourself in a losing situation in a game or match.
-That moment is a test of your mental toughness.
+That moment is a test of your mental strength.
 How will you handle it?
 What can you do to turn the situation around?
-For some players, losing results in a loss of motivation […]
+For some players, losing during a match results in a […]

 read more